A well organised Support Team, with clearly designated roles, is important to the success of an action.

 Give people being released information about:

-- Continuing contact details for the legal team
+- Continuing contact details for the support team

 Get as much information about defendants as possible including: